clean-up — community clean-up, robot_sf_ll7, community, ide skills

 About this Skill

-Ideal for Development Agents requiring automated branch validation and code formatting for Robot SF repositories. clean-up is a skill that automates the validation and cleaning of the current branch for the Robot SF repository, ensuring consistency and accuracy.
+Ideal for Development Agents requiring automated branch validation and code formatting for Robot SF repositories.
+Clean up the current branch in the Robot SF repo by following docs/dev_guide.md and reusable scripts/dev commands; use when asked to tidy a branch, run Ruff format/fix, or run parallel pytest before s

 ll7 ll7